sl-community/rmac/setup/docker/README.md

 For the moment, all settings should be fine.
 We'll come back to that later.

-### Basic development container without containerized database
+### Manage development containers via `ledgerctl`

-This is only useful if you have a PostgreSQL database elsewhere.
-But give it a try &ndash; the scenario is much simpler if problems occur.

-Call

-    docker-compose -f web.local.yml build

-for a first build.
-If it works trouble-free, then call

-    docker-compose -f web.local.yml up -d

-If you have to rebuild the image in the future, you could also do that with a single call:

-    docker-compose -f web.local.yml up -d --build --force-recreate
+    ./ledgerctl develop.yml up

-Now the application should be reachable at http://localhost:4293, but there are no accounts and the admin account is not yet usable.
+When called for the first time, the images have to be build, which will take some time.
+After a few minutes, the application should be reachable at http://localhost:4293, but there are no accounts and the admin account is not yet usable.
 To initialize, call

-    docker-compose -f web.local.yml exec web ledgersetup.pl --initweb
+    ./ledgerctl develop.yml init

-This will setup the application root account with password 'secret'; you can choose another one with `--rootpw PASSWORD`.
+This will setup the application root account with password 'secret';
+you can choose another one with `--rootpw PASSWORD`.

 After that you can admin-login at http://localhost:4293/admin.pl.

-### Standard development container with additional database container

-This is the typical use-case.

-To restart the application with an additional database container, do:

-    docker-compose -f web.local.yml -f db.local.yml up -d --build --force-recreate

 Now you could create datasets, create users, ...
 The name of the database host is "`db`", the name of the